Posts

 In the book of Romans, we read, “Just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned” (Romans 5:12).
 God is willing to identify the source of suffering and pain.
 It is sin.
 That’s why bad things happen.

 But just knowing why is not really helpful.
 What we really want to know is what we are to do about the bad stuff that happens.
+We want control.
+But you can’t control the world.
+We can’t make it right on our own.

 In that regard, CNN, the scientists, the philosophers, and politicians will have something to say.
 They will offer a theory, a medicine, or a philosophy by which to live.
 Those answers to life’s problems, however, only create another problem.
 What do we do when the solution doesn’t work?